Memorization-Compression Cycles Improve Generalization: Experiments

 To evaluate whether GAPT improves generalization in pre-training language models, we conduct a controlled experiment using a synthetic arithmetic dataset.
 We pre-train a GPT-2 model from scratch to perform integer multiplication.
 The training dataset contains 10 million multiplication equations between integers with 1–3 digits.
 For evaluation, we prepare two test sets: an in-domain (ID) set with 10,000 examples also from the 1–3 digit range, and an out-of-domain (OOD) set with 10,000 examples involving 4–6 digit multiplications.
 An additional OOD validation set with 1,000 examples is used for early stopping.

 We tokenize the input and output sequences at the per-digit level and train the model for 1,750 iterations with a batch size of 16.
 Due to observed instability in OOD entropy, we adopt an early stopping strategy that halts training if validation loss increases by more than $20\%$ after iteration 800.
-We expect future work to further stabilize GAPT in OOD settings.

 As shown in Figure \ref{fig:gapt_arithmetic}, GAPT improves generalization substantially.
 It reduces OOD entropy by $35\%$ and average representation entropy (MBE) by $47\%$, while maintaining similar performance on the in-domain set.
 This supports our theoretical prediction that minimizing representation entropy leads to stronger generalization under the Information Bottleneck Language Modeling (IBLM) framework.